KevinWorkman/HappyCoding/tutorials/java-server/_posts/2021-07-17-embedded-jetty.md

 There are a couple of ways to use Jetty to create a server.
 You can either run a full server that you then add code to, or you can write code that runs an embedded Jetty server.

-To learn about running a full Jetty server, check out [this tutorial](/tutorials/java-server/jetty-settup).
+To learn about running a full Jetty server, check out [Java Server - Jetty setup](/tutorials/java-server/jetty-settup).

 The rest of this tutorial walks you through running an embedded Jetty server.